Tools for Taking Your Small Business to the Next Level in 2019

 Admittedly there’s a lot to think about when it comes to building a business site.
 First you’ll want to decide if you want to utilize a hosted platform — like Squarespace, Wix, or Shopify — or go the self-hosted route with WordPress.org, Drupal, Joomla, or other such options.
 Depending on your decision you may also need to purchase a domain separately, which can be accomplished through sites like GoDaddy, Moniker, NameCheap, and more.

 One aspect of your site that is becoming increasingly important in today’s world is mobile-friendliness.
 Therefore you’ll want to ensure that whatever platform you’re considering offers responsive design and that your site specifically looks good on devices of all sizes.
-Moreover, with load speed being a major factor on mobile, you may even consider building your site around Google’s Accelerated Mobile Pages project using AMPWPTools.
+Moreover, with load speed being a major factor on mobile, you may even consider building your site around Google’s Accelerated Mobile Pages project using AMPWPTools themes and plugins.

 Since there is so much that goes into building an effective small business site, be sure to check out my full guide for more information on the process and your options.